Susan Smith, who killed her 2 young children 30 years ago, denied parole - Local News 8

 By Chris Boyette, CNN

-(CNN) — Susan Smith, who has served 30 years of a life sentence for killing her two young sons in 1994, was denied parole by the South Carolina Board of Paroles and Pardons on Wednesday.
+(CNN) — Susan Smith, who has served 30 years of a life sentence for drowning her two young sons in 1994, was unanimously denied parole by the South Carolina Board of Paroles and Pardons during an emotional hearing Wednesday.

-Smith testified on her own behalf Wednesday, pleading for her release via video before the board in Columbia.
-She is serving a life sentence at Leath Correctional Institution after she confessed to rolling her car into a lake in 1994, killing 3-year-old Michael and 14-month-old Alex.
+Smith testified on her own behalf, pleading for her release via video before the board in Columbia.
+She is serving a life sentence at Leath Correctional Institution after she confessed to rolling her car into a Union County lake in 1994, killing 3-year-old Michael and 14-month-old Alex.

 “I know that what I did was horrible,” she tearfully told the board.